 Cardboard Recycling: Move-in

 During move-in, the Office of Campus Planning & Sustainability partners with University Housing to provide cardboard recycling at all residence halls.
-Volunteers staff the dumpsters to break down cardboard boxes and prevent contamination.Thanks to these efforts, in 2016 we recycled 4,500 pounds of cardboard which otherwise would have ended up in the landfill.
+Volunteers staff the dumpsters to break down cardboard boxes and prevent contamination.Thanks to these efforts, we typically recycle over 5 tons of cardboard which otherwise would have ended up in a landfill.

-We are currently seeking volunteers for 2018 move-in, taking place August 10th and 11th.
-Please sign-up using the link below.
-If you have questions, please contact The Office of Campus Planning and Sustainability.Cardboard Recycling Sign-Up: Move-in 2018
+We are currently seeking volunteers for 2019 move-in, taking place August 16th and 17th.
+Sign-up via the link below.
+If you have questions, please contact Kamran Sadiq, Recycling & Waste Diversion Intern, Office of Campus Planning & Sustainability.Sign-up to help with cardboard recycling here

 Students moving out in July participates in a “swap shop” in which they bring items that they no longer want (i.e. clothes, appliances, books, and hygiene products) to a common space.
 Interested students can take anything left behind by others.
 The CARE Center collects the remaining items and donates them to MUST Ministries.
 As a result of the Swap Shop, CARE keeps reusable items out of the landfill and donates goods to students and others in need.